Home

 Nasdaq: An electronic stock market that provides price quotations and allows trading on more than 5,000 of the more actively traded over the counter U.S. stocks.
 Many high-tech stocks, such as Microsoft, Intel, Dell and Cisco are traded on this stock market.

-net profit margin: The amount a company earns after all expenses including taxes, divided by the sales or revenue, and then expressed as a percentage.
+Net profit margin: The amount a company earns after all expenses including taxes, divided by the sales or revenue, and then expressed as a percentage.
 Value investors look for businesses with high net profit margins.

-nikkei stock index: Japan's Nikkei 225 Stock Average, the leading index of Japanese stocks.
+Nikkei stock index: Japan's Nikkei 225 Stock Average, the leading index of Japanese stocks.
 It is a price-weighted index comprised of Japan's top 225 blue-chip companies on the Tokyo Stock Exchange.

 Back to Index